MairaLiaquat/Amazon-Review-Summarizer-and-Sentiment-Analyser/README.md

 ## Sentiment Analysis Model Comparison

 The `Comparing_Roberta_and_Vader.ipynb` notebook is used to compare two models for sentiment analysis:
-- **RoBERTa Model:** A transformer-based model designed for natural language understanding.
+- **RoBERTa Model:** RoBERTa (Robustly optimized BERT approach) is an advanced transformer-based model designed for natural language understanding.
+It builds upon the BERT (Bidirectional Encoder Representations from Transformers) architecture
-- **VADER Model:** A rule-based model specifically attuned to sentiment analysis.
+- **VADER Model:** VADER (Valence Aware Dictionary and sEntiment Reasoner) is a rule-based model specifically attuned to sentiment analysis, particularly suited for social media texts.
+It is designed to be fast and computationally efficient, making it ideal for real-time applications

+Both RoBERTa and VADER have their strengths and are suited for different scenarios.
+RoBERTa, with its transformer-based architecture, excels in deep contextual understanding and complex text analysis.
+VADER, with its rule-based approach, provides fast and interpretable results but it has limitations to capture wider range of sentiments.